aspirintr/extractVideoInfo/README.md

 * Info is taken from FFmpeg at the end of decoding of each frame
 * Fetched info is recorded into SQlite database tables
 * There is also a QT project which can read related infor form the database and overlays it on the video.

+## To do
+- [ ] Database structure should be flexable, auto shaped.
+Its structure should change according to the info extracted.
+- [ ] Only the requested properties should be fetched.
+- [ ] vcal library, which is for reading from SQlite db, should also be flexable.
+- [ ]

 ## Authors
 * **Kasim Tasdemir** - initial work (kasimtasdemir at gmail)